jiayinlu19960224/TriMe/README.md

 # TriMe++

-TriMe++: a multi-threaded software library for 2D geometry meshing using the Delaunay triangulation.
+TriMe++: a multi-threaded software library for 2D triangular meshing using the Delaunay triangulation.

 By Jiayin Lu (1,2), Chris H. Rycroft (2)